 C13.
-Application fee
+A pplica tion fee

 Does your institution have an application fee?
-Yes 🗌 No Amount of application fee: \$25 Can it be waived for applicants with financial need? ☐ Yes  No
+X Yes ☐ No Amount of application fee: \$25 Can it be waived for applicants with financial need? ☐ Yes X No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: Yes Free: No
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Reduced: No
+Same fee: Yes Free: No Reduced: No

 Can on-line application fee be waived for applicants with financial need?
-Yes/no
+No